-Anyone who knows my husband and me knows that we are readers.
+Anyone who knows my husband and me knows that we’re readers.
 We really just love to read.
 No matter what time it is or how tired I am, the last thing I do before I go to bed each night is read.
 We even have a nerdy little book club, a group of our friends, who all get together every couple of months to discuss the latest novel on our list.
 It is so amazingly rejuvenating to take the time to be with good friends and discuss literature and munch on snacks and drink wine.
 It is the kind of activity with the kind of people who feed my heart and nourish my soul.
 Yep, I am a big fan of reading.
 So exactly why am I sharing this post about a Jane Austen novel?
-Well, my brand is all about weaving part of myself and what inspires and excites me into my brand--from my packages (all named after Jane Austen novels), to my tag line "A fresh perspective for your classic love story," to my approach to telling the story of your wedding day through each of the intimate and emotional moments as they unfold.
-I have read through a pretty decent amount of classic love stories and thought that it would be fun to have a recurring blog once a month where I share my thoughts and recommendations on some of my very favorite ones.
-Naturally, I felt it apropos to start with Jane Austen.
+Well, I’ve read through a decent amount of classic love stories and thought that it would be fun share my thoughts on one of my very favorites.
+So without further ado, here is why I LOVE Persuasion by Jane Austen.

 Spoiler alert: There are some glimpses into how this love story ends!
 Here goes...